Giancarlo Stanton Player Props: Yankees vs. White Sox

 Giancarlo Stanton At The Plate

-- Stanton has four doubles, five home runs and three walks while batting .254.
+- Stanton is batting .254 with four doubles, five home runs and three walks.

+- In 81.3% of his 16 games this season, Stanton has picked up at least one hit.
+He's also had three multi-hit games.

-- In nine games this year (56.3%), Stanton has picked up an RBI, and in three of those games (18.8%) he had more than one.
+- In 56.3% of his games this year, Stanton has had at least one RBI.
+He's picked up more than one in 18.8%.

 - He has scored in seven of 16 games (43.8%), including multiple runs twice.